Optimism and populism clash in central Europe

 But there was cause for hope that the tide could be turned, it also said.

-"Fear, frustration, hardship, and discontent with the status quo can dangerously precipitate us towards the hard grasp of populism", OSF said.
+"Fear, frustration, hardship, and discontent with the status quo can dangerously precipitate us towards the hard grasp of populism", OSF warned.

-"But the Berlin Wall anniversary reminds us that discontent can also drive positive social, political, and economic change," it added.
+"But the Berlin Wall anniversary reminds us that discontent can also drive positive social, political, and economic change," it said.

-Recent waves of street protests in Bulgaria, the Czech Republic, Poland, Slovakia, and Romania had shown that "a robust spirit of dissent, and a readiness to challenge those in power, persists," it said.
+Recent waves of street protests in Bulgaria, the Czech Republic, Poland, Slovakia, and Romania had shown that "a robust spirit of dissent, and a readiness to challenge those in power, persists," it noted.

-And there was huge support for academia as an antidote to flawed news, the YouGov survey showed.
+And there was huge support for academia as an antidote to tainted news, the YouGov survey showed.

 "Academic institutions should be allowed to criticise the government," more than 70 percent of people said.